 There are important differential diagnoses to consider when examining a suspected cutaneous drug reaction; these include :

 A large number of antibiotics have the potential to cause cutaneous drug reactions.

 The four classes of beta-lactam antibiotics are penicillins, cephalosporins, carbapenems, and monolactams.
 Allergic reactions to beta-lactam antibiotics are the most common cause of immunological ADRs.
 This is thought to be due to the structure of beta-lactams.
 IgG antibodies to penicillin can be detected in allergic patients and non-allergic patients taking penicillin [10,11].

 Though structurally similar, carbapenems can usually be safely used in patients with anaphylactoid reactions to penicillin.
 The major non-cutaneous side effects of beta-lactam use are diarrhoea, increased Clostridium difficile, and drug-induced liver injury, particularly due to clavulanic acid/amoxicillin.

 In comparison to most other antibiotics, macrolides are considered relatively safe drugs.

 Tetracycline antibiotics are frequently used in dermatology.
 Possible cutaneous reactions include:

 Several older generation fluoroquinolones have been withdrawn from the market due to severe adverse reactions including photosensitivity .

 Side effects of current-generation quinolones include tendinopathy and QT prolongation.
 Common cutaneous reactions include:

 Co-trimoxazole is a sulfonamide antibiotic commonly used in immunocompromised individuals, who are already more at risk of ADRs.
 The most frequent ADRs are morbilliform or urticarial rash; however, serious ADRs can result, most commonly SJS/TEN .
 Observed cutaneous drug reactions with sulfonamides include:

 Non-cutaneous reactions with sulfonamides include thrombocytopenia, anaemia, and electrolyte abnormalities .

 It is essential to take a careful history in the diagnosis of cutaneous drug reactions.
 Many affected patients have been taking several drugs.
 In these cases, it helps to form a timeline, including the initiation of any new drugs and the rash onset.

 Sometimes, a skin biopsy will be taken to clarify the inflammatory pattern.
 The presence of eosinophils can be a helpful clue of an underlying drug cause but is non-specific.

-The first principle of management is withdrawal of the causative drug.
+The first principle of management is the withdrawal of the causative drug.